werf/werf/docs/pages_en/usage/deploy/overview.md

 When setting up application delivery in Kubernetes, you must decide which format to use for managing the deployment configuration (parameterization, dependency management, configuration for different environments, etc.), as well as how to apply this configuration (the deployment mechanism).

-Helm is built into werf and is used for these tasks.
+Nelm, the backward-compatible Helm alternative, is built into werf and is used for these tasks.
 Configuration development and maintenance is carried out using Helm charts.
-As for the deployment process, Helm in werf provides some advanced features:
+As for the deployment process, Nelm in werf provides some advanced features:

 - tracking the status of deployed resources (with the option to change the behaviour [for each resource]({{ "/reference/deploy_annotations.html" | true_relative_url }})):
   - smart waiting for resources to become ready;